Transept/.github/CONTRIBUTING.md

-# Transept Core Contributing
+# Transept Profile Contributing

-This document covers how to contribute to any Transept Project.
-All projects will have their own additions/modifications to this so it is advised for you to review the contributing guides for the project you wish to apply to.
+To contribute to this specfic repo

+1. Create an Issue of the Problem and description.
+Although it is advised to have leadership review and label this Issue you may go ahead and do the work involved and create a PR
+2. PR, create a PR.
+This must be reviewed by leadership espeically if it is going into the public profile of the ORG.
+3. The PR shall be squashed and Merged following gitflow principles.